CosmcBeta/html-calculator-top/README.md

 # html-calculator-top
-This is a simple calculator made to practice my HTML, CSS, and JavaScript skills
+This is a simple calculator made to practice my HTML, CSS, and JavaScript skills.
+It's not pretty but it's functional and I might come back to make it look better and be more functional than it currently is